cpisz-posit/ModernEvent/README.md

 - Constructors are complicated: Example: `auto sessionStartEvent = std::make_unique<purecomplib::Event>(purecomplib::SessionEvent{purecomplib::SessionStartEvent{9876, std::chrono::system_clock::now(), "session123", 42}});`
 - Accessing member data in superclass is ugly!
 Example: `concreteEvent.sessionBaseData_.eventBaseData_.pid_`
 - Error messages are hard to make sense out of
 - Must update variant lists when adding new types.
+This can be real bad in real world where there are ALOT of types
 - A bit more compile time and artifact size compared to inheritance due to std::visit and std:variant

 ## Method 2 - Inheritance but no dynamic cast